 James Maggs obtained his B.S. degree in accounting from Villanova University in 1986.
 Prior to attending law school, Mr. Maggs worked as a tax accountant with Arthur Anderson & Co. and Ernst and Young.
-He graduated from Seton Hall School of Law and was the Editor-in-Chief of the Constitutional Law Journal.
-Mr. Maggs was admitted to the New Jersey Bar in 1991 and has also been admitted to the United States District Court, District of New Jersey, United States District Court, District of Rhode Island, United States District Court, Northern District, Texas and the United States Court of Appeals, Third Circuit.
+He graduated from Seton Hall School of Law Magna Cum Laude and was the Editor-in-Chief of the Constitutional Law Journal.
+Mr. Maggs was admitted to the New Jersey Bar in 1991 and has also been admitted to the United States District Court, District of New Jersey, United States District Court, District of Rhode Island, United States District Court, Northern District, Texas and the United States Court of Appeals, Third Circuit, and Circuit Court for Anne Ardunel County.
 Mr. Maggs established the Firm in 1995 and is the Firm’s Managing Partner.
+Mr. Maggs is also the President of the DG Foundation, a 501(c)(3) charitable organization dedicated to supporting education, health care, and other philanthropic initiatives.

 John J. McDermott, III